-In this tutorial I want to share with you some of the best stereo widening tricks which will make your tracks sound BIG and Wide in a mix.
+In this tutorial, I want to share with you some of the best stereo widening tricks which will make your tracks sound BIG and Wide in a mix.

 One thing you definitely don’t want is to end up with a mix that sounds too narrow and thin, where every sound is coming out from the center channel.
-The stereo image is big enough for all the instrument in a mix so use all of it to your advantage.
+The stereo image is big enough for all the instruments in a mix so use all of it to your advantage.

 Just like our world, the stereo field is 3D (three dimensional).
-You have the height, width and depth.
+You have the height, width, and depth.

 The height has to do with EQ and level balancing.
 The width is how sounds move from the speakers.
 Depth is the perceived balance from front to back in a mix and this is where time-based effects come in handy.

 So, all those components are what makes a mix 3 dimensional.
 That’s how you should visualize a mix.
 When I was starting out, I didn’t understand it when people use to say they see music, but now it all makes sense when I think about it in 3D.